User Guide

 Editing and Deleting

 The author of an argument or counter can edit its fields or delete it entirely.
-To do this, they need to go to the dedicated page for the argument or counter, click the three dots next to its title, and select Edit or Delete.
+To do this, navigate to the dedicated page for the argument or counter, click the three dots next to its title, and select Edit or Delete.

 Ranking Algorithm

 A commonly used method for ranking content on online platforms is through like and dislike buttons.
-However, this approach has an important shortcoming: It may induce a bias toward early submissions.
-Those submissions tend to get more visibility and thus more votes.
+However, this approach has an important shortcoming: It may induce a bias toward early submissions, which tend to receive more visibility and thus more votes.
 To avoid this issue, nlite adopts a completely different approach.

 Each Viewpoint has two action buttons: Submit Argument and Evaluate Arguments